espruino/BangleApps/apps/speedalt/README.md

 BTN1 : [Speed+Distance] Select next waypoint.
 Last fix distance from selected waypoint is displayed.

-BTN3 : Swaps the modes between Speed+Altitude.
+BTN3 : Swaps the modes between Speed+[A]ltitude or Speed+[D]istance.

 App Settings : Select the desired display units.
 Speed can be as per the default locale, kph, knots, mph or m/s.
 Distance caqn be km, miles or nautical miles.
 Altitude can be feet or metres.
 Select one of three colour schemes.
-Colours, high contrast (all white on black) or night ( all red on black ).
-Vibration can be used to indicate when a fix is lost or gained.
-One buzz for a lost fix and a double buzz when a fix is found.
+Default, high contrast (all white on black) or night ( all red on black ).

+Loss of fix : When the GPS obtains a fix the number of satellites is displayed as 'Sats:nn'.
+When unable to obtain a fix then the last known fix is used and the age of that fix in seconds is displayed as 'Age:nn'.
+Seeing 'Sats'  or 'Age' indicates whether the GPS has a fix or not.

 Speed and Altitude:<br>
 ![](screen1.png)<p>